pmndrs/drei-vanilla/README.md

 ```

 The function returns a reset function that can be used to remove the pcss from the shader chunk.
+Reset has to be called each time before setting a new parameter value,

 ```javascript
 // Remove pcss from the shader chunk, and reset the scene